High Fiber Diet for Diverticulitis

 High Fiber Diet for Diverticulitis – Beverages

-Suitable hydration helps you stop constipation and helps digest the extra fiber you’re taking.
+Suitable hydration helps you stop constipation and helps you digest the extra fiber you’re taking.

 Take a lot of water and pay attention to whether other beverages apart from coffee, tea and wines trigger or worsen your symptoms.

-Some people shun specific beverages when recuperating from flare-ups, while others find they need to do this always.
+Some people shun specific beverages when recuperating from flare-ups, while others find they need to do this consistently.

 Fortified Dairy